MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagstoreprovider-canonical-property.md

 api_type:
 - COM
 ms.assetid: 6f6cc66f-a08e-4f8e-b33a-d3674319248e
-description: "Contains a provider-defined MAPIUID structure that indicates the type of the message store."
+description: "Contains a provider-defined MAPIUID structure that indicates the type of the message store.
+The value is computed by providers on message store objects."
 ---

 # PidTagStoreProvider Canonical Property